-C# WebBrowser Control (Navigate Method)This C# article covers the WebBrowser control in Windows Forms.
-It uses Navigate.
+C# WebBrowser Control (Navigate Method)Use the WebBrowser control in Windows Forms.
+Call the Navigate method.

 WebBrowser provides an Internet Explorer control.
 In Windows Forms, you can add this control to display web pages.
 It has useful options you can add to create a kiosk-like browser with many limitations.